 Does it stimulate the internal clitoris?
-To my surprise, yes.
-During build up, I can definitely feel pleasure running down both sides of the internal “legs” of the clitoris.
+Yep!
+During the build-up, I can definitely feel pleasure running down both sides of the internal “legs” of the clitoris.
 It’s a sensation I’ve felt before, but it doesn’t happen very often, and I’m impressed.

-Interestingly, it takes me longer to orgasm with this toy than conventional vibrators or the Womanizer Pro40.
+One thing to note is that it does take me longer to orgasm with this toy than conventional vibrators or the Womanizer Pro40.
 I’m not sure why; it feels nice, but things build to an orgasm a lot slower for me using this toy (8 minutes vs 2–3 minutes).
 That being said, when they do arrive, the Sona delivers impeccable orgasms.
 Toe-clenching and STRONG, these orgasms don’t disappoint.

-Despite my personal reservations about the brand, I enjoyed the LELO Sona.
-Though it mostly feels like another suction-based toy to me, the internal clitoris does get stimulated, which is impressive.
-Orgasms are slower to build, but they’re POWERFUL.
+Despite my personal reservations about the brand, I enjoyed the LELO Sona, and do recommend the toy itself, especially if you purchase through an ethical 3rd party distributor like Peepshow Toys.
+I was surprised and impressed to find that the internal clitoris does actually feel stimulated, and orgasms are POWERFUL.
 If this is your style, or if you haven’t had much success with conventional vibrators, the LELO Sona should be something to consider.
-And at $69 (plus a 10% off coupon with code RUBY), it’s a lot more affordable than many other LELO toys.
+And at only $89.10 (when you use a 10% off coupon with code RUBY), it’s a lot more affordable than many other LELO toys.